theodoreOnzGit/neovideConfig/9_file_navigation/README.md

 the fuzzy finder and the tagbar.

 Fuzzy finder (fzf) written in Go allows you to find files quickly in your current directory.
+However, the telescope plugin takes it to a whole new level.

 Tagbar allows you to navigate if your source file is very long.
 You are able to see a sidepane which helps you navigate between sections of code.
-Very sueful for LaTeX where there are long files.
+Very useful for LaTeX where there are long files.

+The last one is harpoon, this serves as a good plugin to bookmark your files.

 ## init.vim
 Here is a basic setup for vim-rainbow along with the previous plugins.